msmagnanijr/udacity-cloudformation-udagram/README.txt

 $ ./create-application-stack.sh

-Please, check the URL of the application, please check the "udagram-application" stack output.
+Please, check the URL of the application on the "udagram-application" stack output.

 To Update the stacks, please run: